-- (1) Key generation, - (2) For key splitting backup/recovery, the secret splitting (n-out-of-m control) method is used in the circumstance to recover the HiPKI EV TLS CA private key.
-Once the private key secret splitting IC card is recovered, the complete private key is written into the hardware cryptographic module, and
+- (1) Key generation, - (2) For the recovery of a backed up key, the secret splitting (n-out-of-m control) is used to recover the HiPKI EV TLS CA private key with the splitted IC cards, and the complete private key is written into the hardware security module, and

-(3) When the cryptographic module is replaced, the private keys are encrypted when transferred out of the module or transported between cryptographic modules and never exist in plaintext form.
+(3) For the purpose of HSM transfer, the private keys are encrypted when transported between hardware security modules and never exist in plaintext form.
 After the private keys are imported, the related secret parameters generated during the transport process must be completely destroyed.